mstksg/mutable/README.md

 [docs]: https://mutable.jle.im

-Automatic *heterogeneous* back-propagation.

-Associate and generate "piecewise-mutable" versions for your composite data types.
+Take back the power of **mutable objects** with all the **safety** and explicit state of Haskell.
+Associate and generate "piecewise-mutable" versions for your composite data types in a composable and automatic way.
 Think of it like a "generalized `MVector` for all ADTs".

 Useful for a situation where you have a record with many fields (or many nested records) that you want to use for efficient mutable in-place algorithms.
 This library lets you do efficient "piecewise" mutations (operations that only edit one field), and also efficient entire-datatype copies/updates, as well, in many cases.

+Making piecewise updates on your giant composite data types (like artificial neural networks or game states in your game loop) got you down?
+Tired of requiring a full deep copy every time you make a small change, and want to be able to build mutable versions of your types automatically in composable ways?
+This is the package for you.

+Check out the [documentation home page][docs] to start using this library, or read below for motivation and high-level descriptions.

 Motivation
 ----------